Skip to main content

 Can I eat at the bar at Wong Ah Wah Restaurant | Jalan Alor?

 There is no bar in the conventional sense.
 Seating is at folding tables on the pavement outside.
-It's an open-air hawker operation, not a sit-at-the-counter format — you're assigned or pick a table, and orders come to you.
+It's an open-air hawker operation, not a sit-at-the-counter format — you're assigned or pick a table, orders come to you.

 Is Wong Ah Wah Restaurant | Jalan Alor good for solo dining?

 Yes — solo dining works well here.
-The walk-in format, shared table culture on Jalan Alor, and low price point make it easy to show up alone and order one or two dishes without feeling out of place.
+The walk-in format, shared table culture on Jalan Alor, low price point make it easy to show up alone and order one or two dishes without feeling out of place.
 It's a better solo option than a fixed-format restaurant like Dewakan or DC. by Darren Chin, where tasting menus assume a sit-down commitment.